-Where a fraud or similar fault finding was not made in the determination upon which the request for a hearing is based, the ALJ, in deciding whether a case presents a true issue of fraud or similar fault requiring formal resolution, must carefully distinguish between that issue and ordinary credibility issues.
+Where a fraud or similar fault finding was not made in the determination upon which the request for a hearing is based, the ALJ, in deciding whether a case presents a true issue of fraud or similar fault requiring formal resolution, must carefully distinguish between that issue and ordinary symptom evaluation issues.
 See HALLEX I-1-3-15 B.

-C. Considering Evidence From Another Claim(s) File
+C. Considering Evidence from Another Claim(s) File

 If the ALJ intends to reopen the prior claim based on an issue of fraud or similar fault, see instructions in HALLEX I-2-9-65.

 If the claim relates to another individual or includes information about an individual who is not the claimant, the evidence must be redacted to protect the identity of the person(s) involved in the earlier claim(s), unless the evidence is a matter of public record.

 D. Evidence from the Office of the Inspector General (OIG) or Cooperative Disability Investigations Unit (CDIU)

 OIG or a CDIU will generally provide a summary of an investigation in a Report of Investigation (ROI).
 An ALJ will see OIG or CDIU involvement in a claim when the file is tagged with a label, flag, or message with either the Special Agent seal or acronyms similar to “OIG/CDI.”
 Additionally, the OIG or CDIU ROI usually will be associated with the record in the F section of the claim(s) folder.

 The purpose of an ROI is to provide material evidence that an adjudicator can use to evaluate fraud and similar fault.
 An ROI is not intended to express opinions and should not include recommendations.